 - Ability to engage in, promote and support developmental advising

-- Participation in and support of advisor development programs
+- Participation in and support of adviser development programs

 A nominee is an individual whose name has been submitted for consideration via the Qualtrics form linked below.
 Nominees progress to the status of applicant once they have accepted the nomination and submitted all appropriate materials as outlined below.

 Nominations may be made by WVU faculty, staff, or students.
-Advisors may also self-nominate.
+Advisers may also self-nominate.

-The advisor will receive an official notification from the Nicholas Evans Excellence in Advising Committee of their nomination and is responsible for collecting and submitting all required materials.
+The adviser will receive an official notification from the Nicholas Evans Excellence in Advising Committee of their nomination and is responsible for collecting and submitting all required materials.

-Advisors who accept the nomination must submit their applications to be considered for the award , which should contain factual or narrative material that describes the extent to which they meet the award criteria.
+Advisers who accept the nomination must submit their applications to be considered for the award, which should contain factual or narrative material that describes the extent to which they meet the award criteria.
 Include the following items in the order listed below and use objective data to support the nomination.